-My vegan tofu mayonnaise sandwich recipe is a tasty adaption of the traditional egg mayo sandwich.
+This vegan tofu mayonnaise sandwich recipe is a tasty adaption of the traditional egg and cress mayo sandwich.

 Accompany your tofu mayonnaise sandwich with a colourful side salad perhaps sprinkled with toasted nuts and seeds and you’ve got a quick and easy delicious meal.

-Use Kala Namak to achieve an eggy aroma and flavour
+Use Indian black salt (Kala Namak) to achieve an eggy aroma and flavour

 Craving the sulphur eggy aroma and flavours?
-Add a pinch of the Indian spice Kala Namak which is also known as black salt.
+Or just want to add an extra useful ingredient to your plant-based pantry that will liven up and add extra dimensions to your cooking?
+A few pinches of the Indian spice Kala Namak which is also known as black salt goes a long way.

 This Indian spice is a popular natural ingredient used in Indian cooking and originates from volcanic rock.

 I have sourced black salt from Amazon UK as well as my local health store.
 A small tub will last for countless meals.

 Quick Origin of egg mayonnaise sandwiches